jeremy-banks/devops/README.md

 1. Create AWS Account to be Organization root
 1. Create non-Console IAM user named "superadmin" with AdministratorAccess and create an Access Key/Secret to be used in AWS CLI profile named "superadmin"
 1. Deploy terraform/aws/org-ou-account-management to create additional AWS Organization Units and Accounts
-1. Update the terraform/variables.tf account_numbers map with the newly created Account numbers
+1. Update the terraform/variables.tf account_numbers map with the newly created Account ID numbers
 1. Deploy terraform/aws/iam-groups-and-roles, and create a new AWS CLI profile named "automation" with output of terraform
+1. Update the terraform/variables.tf company_domain variable and deploy terraform/aws/r53-zones-and-records
 1. ### YOU ARE HERE

-1. Deploy terraform/aws/
 1. Comment out provider_role_name variable in terraform/aws/org-iam-groups-and-roles/terraform.tfvars
 1. Deploy terraform/aws/terraform-framework to create resources for terraform
   1. Migrate tfstate to s3 *